Three reasons smart couples get Relationship counseling, and why you should too.

 Look for what your partner is doing to show you they care about you.

-I touch people I care about a lot, and that correctly shows that my attachment language is touch.
+I touch people I care about a lot, and that correctly shows that my love language is touch.

-Now you have more awareness of your partner and your attachment language, try to see if anything has changed.
+Now you have more awareness of your partner and your love language; try to see if anything has changed.

 Ask them about how they feel loved now